nikkelma/quickstart/README.md

 - Start `count_agent_worker_nodes` amount of droplets and add them to the custom cluster with worker role

 **Please be aware that you will be responsible for the usage charges with Digital Ocean**

-## Vagrant quick start

-The vagrant folder contains Vagrant code to stand up a single Rancher server instance with a 3 node cluster attached to it.

-The pre-requistes for this are [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org), installed on the PC you intend to run it on, and 6GB free memory

-### How to Use

-- Clone this repository and go into the vagrant subfolder
-- Run `vagrant up`

-When provisioning is finished the Rancher UI will become accessible on http://172.22.101.101 the default password is `admin`, but this can be updated in the config.yaml file.

-### How to Remove

-To remove the VM's that have been deployed run `vagrant destroy -f`

 ## Amazon AWS Quick Start